 - Sea salt -- good, but I omit it half the time and the cookie are still great.

-- Thoroughly mix the flours, baking soda, baking powder and salt into a bowl.
+- Thoroughly mix the flours, baking soda, baking powder and salt in a bowl.
 Set aside.

-- Using a mixer fitted with paddle attachment (a handheld mixer is fine), cream butter and sugars together.
+- Using a mixer fitted with paddle attachment (a handheld mixer is fine), beat the butter and sugar until light and creamy, scraping side of the bowl often.

 - Add eggs, one at a time, mixing well after each addition.
 Stir in the vanilla.
-By hand, stir in the flour mixture.
+By hand (or using lowest speed of mixer if using stand mixer and paddle), stir in the flour mixture.
 When flour is incorporated, stir in the chocolate.
 At this point, I like to shape the cookies and chill the shaped balls.

 - Line a baking sheet with parchment paper and scoop out about 18 equal size balls.
 Chill until the dough is firm and the balls don't stick together, then put in a bag and chill overnight.